StephenHogsten/TableTopSwap2/README.md

   - [X] implement logging in locally
   - [X] implement failed logins
   - [X] implement logging out
   - [X] make all the pages treat being logged in appropriately
+    - [ ] forgot about trades
   - [X] have the home page check for an active session if the user is empty
-- [ ] Add server APIs / DB interaction
+- [X] Add server APIs / DB interaction
   - [X] how do you convert xml to json
   - [X] search for game titles
   - [X] make new games